 Contributions towards these funds are generally solicited and directly received from members of the Catholic community.
 From time to time, the Catholic Foundation will call for contributions to specified restricted funds, including holding specific fundraising events.

-Archdiocesan Hub Fund
+Catholic Hub Fund

-In the archdiocese’s long-term plan to address the needs of the many archdiocesan organisations in land-scarce Singapore, it has set aside freehold land at 49 Upper Thomson Road for the development of an Archdiocesan Hub.
+In the archdiocese’s long-term plan to address the needs of the many archdiocesan organisations in land-scarce Singapore, it has set aside freehold land at 49 Upper Thomson Road for the development of an Catholic Hub.

 As many of the archdiocesan organisations expand and cater to an increasing number of people with various programmes and outreach activities, their current offices and premises are becoming inadequate.
 There is a need for some of the organisations to be relocated and co-located in a larger space, equipped to accommodate their numerous needs.
 Co-location will also facilitate shared services and shared facilities, thus optimising space requirements.
 The Hub will help organisations such as OYP, CSC and ONE to strengthen their operations with the necessary space and facilities for offices, retreats, talks, workshops and many other activities.

-The Archdiocesan Hub will eventually consist of a retreat and convention centre with multi-purpose hall and meeting rooms, counselling rooms, adoration chapel, shared offices and facilities for archdiocesan organisations, a residence for retired priests, and more.
+The Catholic Hub will eventually consist of a retreat and convention centre with multi-purpose hall and meeting rooms, counselling rooms, adoration chapel, shared offices and facilities for archdiocesan organisations, a residence for retired priests, and more.
 It will serve as a one-stop centre for the discovery and deepening of faith, where Catholics and those interested in learning about the faith can learn, discover, and grow.

 Clergy Welfare and Retirement Fund